Keto AutoImmune Diet: Burn Fat and Inflammation

 Foods included in the keto autoimmune diet include healthy fats, clean-sourced protein and low carbohydrate vegetables, low glycemic fruits, and herbs.
 These foods help to reduce inflammation and support the immune system.

-One very important strategy is to be sure to get the highest quality nutrient dense foods that have the minimal amount of environmental toxins.
+One very important strategy is to be sure to get the highest quality nutrient dense foods that have a minimal amount of environmental toxins.
 In particular, look for organic foods as much as possible because pesticides have been linked to autoimmune conditions (7).

 keto autoimmune